dmgatti/SingleCellRNAseq/_episodes/06-Biology-Driven-Analyses.md

 There are several methods to correct for high levels of ambient RNA, with [CellBender](https://cellbender.readthedocs.io/en/latest/) showing good performance in multiple studies.
+We will not apply an ambient RNA correction for this course.

 To examine whether these data show evidence of a hepatocyte ambient RNA signature, we start by looking at our non-specific marker